 Pay close attention to this metric—a spike in tickets could be an indicator that something’s wrong or be a positive sign that your recent investment in a new customer service channel (or marketing campaign) is working.
 A related metric, ticket distribution, will help you track these sudden influxes of tickets.
 Find the patterns and investigate.

-Although knowing how many tickets your organization receives helps plan staffing, monitoring tickets by channel provides valuable insights into how your customers prefer to communicate with your company, whether that’s via email, phone, chat, or self service.
-That knowledge will play an important role in shaping hiring pace and training.
-Over time, you can also intentionally drive traffic to your preferred channel (for example, by adding a link to your ticket forms when it comes in via email or responding to phone calls with your email address for future issues).
+Monitoring tickets by channel provides valuable insights into how your customers prefer to communicate with your company, whether that’s via email, social media, live chat, or self service.
+That knowledge will play an important role in shaping your hiring and staffing decisions.
+You may also need to train your staff on a variety of channels, so you can shift support agents to higher-volume channels when needed.

 This metric should match up with new ticket volume.
 If it doesn’t, your team will soon have a growing backlog and struggle to keep its head above water.
-However, startups tame a growing backlog by turning to automation and self-service options.
+However, startups can tame a growing backlog by investing in self service and automation options.
 Meanwhile, a related metric, predicted backlog, can help you plan for heavy service times based on past results.
-Your customers will notice.

 How long does it take from when a ticket is first created to being closed?
-That question can point toward whether your agents need more training or tools like macros (more on that later) to work more efficiently.
+That question can point toward whether your agents need more training or tools like macros (more on those in Section 2 of this guide) to work more efficiently.
 You might discover that long resolution times could be a sign of persistent complex issues that merit a permanent fix in a future product release.